 You could complete a page over a week – on Monday you do the background, on Tuesday you might add a hand lettered quote, on Wednesday you could add some embellishments, on Thursday you might add some doodles…

-(Side note: that’s not to say every page has to have all those elements, though.
-You may start by creating a really expressive background, and then come back to it the next day and decide you like it just as it is.
-If that’s the case, there’s no need to add anything else to it.)
+(Side note: that’s not to say every page has to have all those elements.
+You may start by creating a really expressive background, and then come back to it the next day and decide you like it just as it is, which is just fine!)

 If you want to be more specific, there are a number of supplies that can be helpful when you’re art journaling.
 These include:

-- A sketchbook or art journal with nice thick paper that can take paint (otherwise a regular notebook would do)
+- A sketchbook or art journal with nice thick paper that can take paint, otherwise a regular notebook would do.
+You can even make your own, like this upcycled art journal and this mini book made from scrap card!

 - Paint (acrylic and watercolour both work in different ways for art journaling, but any craft paint will do.
 You could even borrow your kids’ paints if that’s all you have in the house.)